mixpanel/docs/pages/docs/debugging/overview.md

 If the discrepancy is between Mixpanel and another source, but you're tracking via Segment in cloud-mode, you can do the following to troubleshoot:

 - If Segment and Mixpanel show the same data, we recommend reaching out to Segment Support, as this likely points to an issue with Segment tracking.
-- If Mixpanel and Segment don’t show the same data, and both have a discrepancy with a third source, we also recommend reaching out to Segment Support to troubleshoot the discrepancy between the 3rd party and Segment.
-In Mixpanel, you can check for specific distinct_ids that should have events in Mixpanel, or specific events that should be in Mixpanel but might’ve been ingested with a different distinct_id.
+- If Mixpanel and Segment don't show the same data, and both have a discrepancy with a third source, we also recommend reaching out to Segment Support to troubleshoot the discrepancy between the 3rd party and Segment.
+In Mixpanel, you can check for specific distinct_ids that should have events in Mixpanel, or specific events that should be in Mixpanel but might've been ingested with a different distinct_id.

 If the discrepancy is between Segment and Mixpanel only, keep in mind that device-mode tracking will send the data to Mixpanel directly.
 If there are discrepancies, you can check for data by searching for specific events, or specific distinct_ids, depending on what you have available from Segment, as it might be that the data has been ingested but allocated to the wrong distinct_id.

 If you are tracking via cloud-mode, data will be sent from Segment to Mixpanel.
-It would basically be the same approach as above, whereas you’d need information from Segment Support when data has been sent.
+It would basically be the same approach as above, whereas you'd need information from Segment Support when data has been sent.
 If in cloud-mode, then the issue is the communication between the two systems and Segment would need to provide information on when and how data has been sent.